 The Company has granted a loan of EUR 35 million to Socfinaf, a company affiliated to Socfin.
-Socfinaf repaid EUR 15 million during last year.
+Socfinaf repaid EUR 15 million during 2016-2017.
 This loan bears an interest rate of 4% and has an indefinite term, but it can be recalled at any time.

 The Company has granted a loan of EUR 10 million to Afico, a shareholder company.
 This loan bears an interest rate of 4% and the term is fixed at 31th December 2021.
 A partial reimbursement of EUR 1 million is effective in June 2018 for a remaining balance of EUR 9 million.

-A new loan of EUR 1 million is granted to Socfin.
+A loan is granted to Socfin.
 This loan bears an interest rate of 4% and has an indefinite term, but it can be recalled at any time.
 The maximum amount which can be granted is EUR 5 million.
+During the year, the loan increased to EUR 3 million and was fully repaid.
+A new amount of EUR 1 million is again granted.